 One of the few things I knew about South Africa’s vacation destinations before moving here was an area called the Garden Route.
 Nested between mountains and the Indian ocean coast of South Africa, this stretch of 800km is home to some of the most breathtaking and diverse landscapes, beaches, forests, lagoons, game reserves, and overall greenery giving it its name.
 According to the Guiness book of world records, it has the second mildest climate after Hawaii.
 Year round, it ranges from 10-30 degrees.
 I had been planning this trip for awhile and what a trip it was!
 Great decision I could have made doing this trip in the South African summer.
 Enjoy my recounts of the trip!

-In addition, for those looking to visit South Africa for longer but plan to visit the Garden Route, read my post about the perfect two, or three week South Africa itinerary as well as the ultimate South Africa honeymoon planning.
+In addition, for those looking to visit South Africa for longer but plan to visit the Garden Route, read my post about the perfect two, or three week South Africa itinerary as well as the ultimate South Africa honeymoon itinerary.

 The Garden Route